TonyKat007/Panacea-CRISP/README.md

-**🧬 Clinical Resistance Inference & Susceptibility Predictor**

-Panacea-CRISP (formerly known as BacteReason) is a specialized, fine-tuned Large Language Model designed to predict antibiotic resistance in bacterial isolates.
+Panacea-CRISP is a specialized, fine-tuned Large Language Model designed to predict antibiotic resistance in bacterial isolates.
 By distilling step-by-step molecular reasoning traces from a larger teacher model, Panacea-CRISP learns to evaluate whether a specific bacterial strain is **susceptible** or **resistant** to a given antibiotic based on clinical reasoning.

 ## 🚀 Overview
 * **Base Model:** `Qwen/Qwen2.5-3B-Instruct` (or `Qwen/QwQ-32B` for high-VRAM environments)